mr-light-show/calendar-card-pro/README.md

   - Set `days_to_show` to define how many days are visible.
   - Use `max_events_to_show` to limit the number of events in compact mode.
+  - use `max_days_to_show` to limit the nubmer of full days of events in compact mode.

 - **Customize colors, fonts, and layout**